sheldrake/PM/handbook/sections/okrs.md

 OKRs are meant to set strategy and goals over a specified amount of time for an organization and teams.
 At the end of that amount of time, the OKRs provide a reference to evaluate how well we did in executing our objectives.

 Eeffective OKRs are widely shared and meant to be understood by teams and individuals.
-They can serve as a communication framework for directing groups to solve complex challenges with constraints.
-As a communication tool, OKRs bring two key things to an organization:
+They serve as a communication framework for directing groups to solve complex challenges with constraints.

-- Easily digestible direction such that every member in the organization understands how they contribute to the mission; aka focus.
-- Expectations amongst teams and their individual members; aka accountability.

 ### Objectives